gwpy/gwpy/docs/detector/channel.rst

 and so on.

-Alongside nomnitive attributes, each :class:`Channel` has the following attributes:
+Alongside nominative attributes, each :class:`Channel` has the following attributes:

 .. autosummary::